 Producing an ePresentation

 For the purposes of documenting your global experience, you will need to create an electronic blog-style presentation using an available open source site such as WordPress, Wix, Weebly, or another you might already be comfortable with.
 (Avoid using Adobe since it does not allow you to attach the required documents.)
-Whatever you choose remember that the technology is primarily a tool to help document, reflect upon, and synthesize your learning, laying the foundation for your future growth.
-Don’t get yourself bogged down in the complexity of the technology, choose a format that let’s you express yourself and your experience.
-Your ePresentation must meet certain guidelines, but there is considerable room for you to tell your own story with creativity and individuality.
+Choose a format that lets you express yourself and your experience as you document, reflect upon, and synthesize your learning.
+Your ePresentation must meet certain guidelines, but you have considerable room to tell your own story with creativity and individuality.

 What needs to go into the ePresentation?